The student loan debt crisis wages on for millennials who now find themselves $1.5 trillion in debt

 Saving versus spending money

-A recent survey at the University of Michigan found that young adults under 35 years-old were more cautious with their spending habits than previous generations.
+at the University of Michigan found that young adults under 35 years-old were more cautious with their spending habits than previous generations.
 We can applaud millennials for their self-controlled spending habits and discipline in controlling their debt.

 However, since millennials represent $200 million of spending power, and are expected to overtake Baby Boomers as the largest living generation in the US with spending power, this undoubtedly and, negatively, will affect America’s economic growth.

 Student loan debt is the second-highest consumer debt segment.

 reports that “nearly one in every two millennials in New York state owes student loan debt.”

 Due to their economic environment conditions and increased cost of living, millennials can be found picking up side jobs in order to pay bills.
 Therefore, millennials are understandably more cautious with their spending money.

 This phenomenon is even more prominent as young adults graduate with weak job prospects and high educational debt

 Additionally, some college graduates are delaying marriage plans in order to pay off their loans.

 Grants and scholarships are typically not repaid.
 However, loans are commonly arranged through colleges.
 They send student applicants award letters

 when they are accepted to college, and vary widely in how they explain college cost payments.